thedevil4k/Nynetify/README.md

 # Nynetify

-> A desktop YouTube, Twitch & radio audio player built with FLTK and mpv.
+> A desktop YouTube, Twitch, SoundCloud & radio audio player built with FLTK and mpv.

 ## What is Nynetify?

-Nynetify is a lightweight native audio player for desktop.
-It lets you search and play audio from YouTube and Twitch, listen to online radio stations, create local playlists, and download tracks as MP3 — all without a browser.
+Nynetify is a lightweight native desktop audio player that lets you search and play audio from YouTube, Twitch, SoundCloud, and online radio stations — all without a browser.
+It also allows downloading tracks as MP3, creating local playlists, and managing favorites across all sources.

 ## Features

-- Search and play audio from **YouTube** (via Invidious API or yt-dlp) and **Twitch** (via GQL API)
+- **YouTube** — search songs, playlists, and channels via Invidious API or yt-dlp
+- **Twitch** — search live streams, videos, and channels via Twitch GQL API
+- **SoundCloud** — search and play tracks via the embedded SoundCloud widget
-- **52 online radio stations** from 12 countries with country filter, favorites, and custom station support
+- **Online radio** — 52 built-in stations from 12 countries with country filter, favorites, and custom station support
 - **Local playlists** — create, organize, and persist playlists as JSON
-- **Favorites** — separate favorites for YouTube, Twitch, and Radio
+- **Favorites** — separate favorites for YouTube, Twitch, SoundCloud, and Radio
 - **Download** — save any track as MP3 via yt-dlp
 - **Equalizer** — 10-band EQ with toggle
 - **Multi-language** — English / Spanish interface with runtime toggle